mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 was established in 667.
-The second go-around got off to a fair to middling start, exploiting the untapped resources of both the mainworld and the system’s two planetoid belts.
+The second go-around got off to a fair to middling start, exploiting the untapped resources of both the mainworld and the system's two planetoid belts.
 In more recent times, poor planning and subsequent financial struggles have slowly and painfully choked any prospects for success that the colony might have had.
 While